-- 5.1.16 Define and encourage the base of all buildings to match use and to welcome pedestrians to enjoy their features, and in the case of commercial and mixed-use buildings, to come inside.
-In commercial buildings, achieve this through transparency (i.e. ample glazing), spill out activities, frequent entries accentuated through height, width, recesses, canopies, and/or landscaping.
+- 5.1.16 Consider developing an urban landscape plan to guide the implementation of public realm improvements in Area D. - to match use and to welcome pedestrians to enjoy their features, and in the case of commercial and mixed-use buildings, to come inside.
+In commercial buildings, achieve this through transparency (i.e., ample glazing), spill out activities, frequent entries accentuated through height, width, recesses, canopies, and/or landscaping.
 Commercial and mixed-use buildings should avoid blank walls and encourage features such as vertical gardens and murals on walls without windows and doors.
-For residential buildings with ground floor units, this means providing quieter and greener streets with a tree buffer and front patio spaces. - 5.1.17 Require buildings to frame the street.
-For commercial land uses, the setback should be considered the "build-to" line, and buildings and their storefronts should be built to this line to create a strong definition of built form along the street. - 5.1.18 Provide sufficient space to accommodate sidewalk seating and other amenities within parks, plazas, and public and semi-public spaces along streets.
+For residential buildings with ground floor units, this means providing quieter and greener streets with a tree buffer and front patio spaces. - 5.1.18 Require buildings to frame the street.
+For commercial land uses, the setback should be considered the "build-to" line, and buildings and their storefronts should be built to this line to create a strong definition of built form along the street. - sidewalk seating and other amenities within parks, plazas, and public and semi-public spaces along streets.
 Prioritize areas with views of interesting features in the neighbourhood in order to create more opportunities for rest.
-Consider updating maximum and minimum setbacks in the Land Use, Building, and Administration Bylaw. - 5.1.19 Support a variety of public art and creative expression such as sculptures, artistic street benches, and murals that celebrate diverse histories, cultures, and settings. - 5.1.20 Encourage spill out activities such as sidewalk patios from businesses into the public realm, provided they maintain enough width for pedestrian movement.

-5.1.21 Where the right-of-way of a bordering roadway is less than 20 metres, owners are encouraged to provide adequate sidewalk and public realm space, including in the setback from the property line to the building.
+Consider updating maximum and minimum setbacks in the Land Use, Building, and Administration Bylaw. - 5.1.20 Support a variety of public art and creative expression such as sculptures, artistic street benches, and murals that celebrate diverse histories, cultures, and settings. - 5.1.21 Encourage spill out activities such as sidewalk patios from businesses into the public realm, provided they maintain enough width for pedestrian movement. - 5.1.22 Where the right-of-way of a bordering roadway is less than 20 metres, owners are encouraged to provide adequate sidewalk and public realm space, including in the setback from the property line to the building.